zarf-dev/proposals/0048-schema-update-process/README.md

 [testing-guidelines]: https://docs.zarf.dev/contribute/testing/
 -->

-[ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.
+[X] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.

+- The new command `zarf dev convert` will have e2e tests.
+- There will be e2e tests that will build a v1beta1 package and verify that a version of Zarf prior to v1beta1 being introduced can still deploy that package.

 ### Graduation Criteria